rhysnewell/aviary/README.md

 Upon first running Aviary, you will be prompted to input the location for several database folders if they haven't already been provided.
-If at any point the location of these folders change you can use the the `aviary configure` module to update the environment variables used by aviary.
+If at any point the location of these folders change you can use the `aviary configure` module to update the environment variables used by aviary.

 These environment variables can also be configured manually, just set the following variables in your `.bashrc` file:
 ```